 Frequently Asked Questions

-Why is Coupa disabling TLS 1.1?
+Why is Coupa disabling TLS 1.1 and lower protocols?

 TLS is a data security standard for encrypting the connection between systems.
 TLS 1.1 is an old version of TLS and is no longer considered secure.
 TLS 1.2 or greater are the accepted versions used across the industry.